bodo-ai/PyDough/documentation/functions.md

 ### DAYNAME

 The `DAYNAME` function returns the name of the day of the week for a given date/timestamp.
-It takes a single argument, which is a date/timestamp, and returns a string.
+It takes a single argument, which is a date/timestamp, and returns a string, corresponding to the name of the day of the week.
+This returns one of the following: `"Monday"`, `"Tuesday"`, `"Wednesday"`, `"Thursday"`, `"Friday"`, `"Saturday"`, or `"Sunday"`.

 ```py
 # Returns the name of the day of the week for the current date